HackerOS-Linux-System/.github/profile/README.md

 ### isolator
 The tool will be available in an atomic edition in the future.
 Download tools from multiple containers as normal applications (the tool has its own dedicated package list/repository).

+### lpm
+A package manager that is expected to replace apt in the future.

 ### hammer
 Atomic cli tool for HackerOS editions atomic.